Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 Japan 3 Week Itinerary Map | The Invisible Tourist

-I created this comprehensive itinerary using these Japan travel books and knowledge from my own tried-and-tested itineraries travelling Japan on multiple trips over the past decade.
-The itinerary covers many of these beautiful and unique places to visit in Japan.
+Why should you trust me?
+I created this comprehensive guide using these Japan travel books and knowledge from my own tried-and-tested itineraries travelling Japan regularly over the past decade.
+The itinerary covers many of these beautiful and unique places to visit in Japan for a first time or subsequent trip.

-I pride myself on sharing itineraries I have personally undertaken and I know will allow you to explore at an enjoyable, relaxed pace.
-Some itineraries try to cram too much in without taking travel time into consideration, making it overwhelming and exhausting for you!
+I pride myself on sharing itineraries I have personally planned and undertaken, and I know will allow you to explore at an enjoyable, relaxed pace.
+Some itineraries cram too much in without taking travel time into consideration, making it overwhelming and exhausting for you!
 You won’t find that here on The Invisible Tourist.

 How to spend 3 weeks in Japan on a mid-range budget